 The purpose of the Yearbook Club is to strengthen creative and artistic talents while working on the layout of the yearbook.

-The Student Council is open to any student interested in playing an active role in shaping the Emerson community.
+The Students Government Association (SGA) is open to any student interested in playing an active role in shaping the Emerson community.

-The purpose of the Student Council to promote the concept of student leadership, to provide a forum for student participation in the operations of Emerson, to foster school spirit, and to represent Emerson student concerns with faculty, administration, caregivers, and the community at large.
+The purpose of the SGA to promote the concept of student leadership, to provide a forum for student participation in the operations of Emerson, to foster school spirit, and to represent Emerson student concerns with faculty, administration, caregivers, and the community at large.

 The ACLU Club is open to any student interested in individual rights and liberties.